'Venice Is On Its Knees': Mayor Blames Worst Tides In 50 Years On Climate Change

 Venice super market flooded pic.twitter.com/nNozqTMgAO— Sylvia Poggioli (@spoggioli1) November 13, 2019

 "Built centuries ago on tiny islands, the city has always been subject to flooding," Sylvia Poggioli reports from Rome.
-"An ambitious project of movable under-sea barriers called Mose is yet unfinished due to cost -overruns and corruption scandals.
+"An ambitious project of movable undersea barriers called Mose is yet unfinished due to cost overruns and corruption scandals.
 Experts say once completed, it will be insufficient to deal with rising sea levels."

 Poggioli tweeted several videos sent from Venice by her niece, who is attending college in the city.
 One piece of footage shows water rushing out of a toilet, seemingly driven back through the pipes by the floods.